oxixes/nintendo-wiki/AAuth-Server.md

 | --- | --- |
 | GET | [`/v1/time`](#time-request) |

-In API version 3, one must solve a cryptographic challenge to prove that the gamecard is inserted.
+In API version 3 and later, one must solve a cryptographic challenge to prove that the gamecard is inserted.
 This is not required for digital titles.

 | Method | Path |
 | --- | --- |